No? Neither had I until recently, but you should know about it.

 How can it be treated?

-As soon as you spot any signs you should seek medical aid as soon as possible as it increases the dog´s chance of survival.
-Without treatment your dog could go into shock within only 1 or 2 hours.
-Depending on the severity of the Bloat, surgery might be required.
-The stomach will be deflated and put into its correct position, damaged tissue removed and if needed the stomach will be sutured to the abdominal wall to keep it in place in the future.
+When you spot any signs, you should seek medical aid as soon as possible, as it increases the dog´s chance of survival.
+Without treatment, your dog could go into shock within only 1 or 2 hours.
+Depending on the severity of the "bloat", surgery might be required.
+The stomach will be deflated and put into its correct position, damaged tissue removed and, if needed, the stomach will be sutured to the abdominal wall to keep it in place in the future.

 How can it be prevented?